CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/ligand_filters/ligand_filters.rst

 .. code-block::

     input_db_file:                           # Path or empty.
 If empty, the entire MetaLig ligand database will be used as input
-    output_db_file: filtered_ligand_db.json  # Path or empty.
-If empty defaults to 'filtered_ligand_db.json' in the current directory.
+    output_db_file: filtered_ligand_db.jsonlines  # Path or empty.
+If empty defaults to 'filtered_ligand_db.jsonlines' in the current directory.

     filters:
       - filter: denticities